SublimeLinter/SublimeLinter-pylint/README.md

 SublimeLinter-pylint
 =========================

-This linter plugin for [SublimeLinter][doc] provides an interface to [pylint](http://www.pylint.org/).
+This linter plugin for [SublimeLinter][docs] provides an interface to [pylint](http://www.pylint.org/).
 It will be used with files that have the “python” syntax.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].